ipfs/specs/http-gateways/IPLD_GATEWAY.md

 Segments may contain an `adl` key which points to a name of an [Advanced Data Layout](https://ipld.io/docs/advanced-data-layouts/intro/) to process the node with.

+If no `adl` key is specified, then no ADL will be applied to this point in the traversal.

 The supported ADL names will vary based on gateway.

 An example value would be `;adl=hamt` to specify the [HAMT](https://ipld.io/specs/advanced-data-layouts/hamt/) ADL that's used to represent large maps.